Who We Are

 - If that information otherwise is or was already publicly available (which is also noted in the list above, but bears repeating for emphasis — we strenuously reject and regard as unconstitutional any attempt to use the CCPA, its associated regulations, and/or similar privacy laws to restrict or limit our right to share, disclose, and/or discuss publicly available information, whether or not that information is offered through official government sources); and/or:

-- If we are legally obligated to do so (which would typically be to comply with a subpoena, search warrant, or other court order or administrative order; in connection with tax returns or other legally required filings, reports, registrations, or disclosures; or in connection with an audit, civil or criminal trial, or other official investigation or proceeding, but could also be in other circumstances that we cannot reasonably anticipate; we may also disclose certain information if we deem it reasonably necessary to ensure our compliance with applicable law or regulation, even if the specific disclosure is not expressly required, such as (without limitation) if we need to contact a tax agency to determine the correct sales/use tax rate for a particular address), and/or:
+- If we are legally or contractually obligated to do so (which would typically be to comply with a subpoena, search warrant, or other court order or administrative order; in connection with tax returns or other legally required filings, reports, registrations, or disclosures; in connection with an audit, civil or criminal trial, or other official investigation or proceeding; or in connection with a payment dispute or other contractual dispute, but could also be in other circumstances that we cannot reasonably anticipate; we may also disclose certain information if we deem it reasonably necessary to ensure our compliance with applicable law or regulation, even if the specific disclosure is not expressly required, such as (without limitation) if we need to contact a tax agency to determine the correct sales/use tax rate for a particular address); and/or:

-- If the information is de-identified, anonymized, redacted, and/or aggregated such that it could not reasonably be used to identify specific person(s) (other than us, if we are somehow included in that information and elect not to de-identify, anonyimize, redact, and/or aggregate our own information).
+- If the information is de-identified, anonymized, redacted, and/or aggregated such that it could not reasonably be used to identify specific person(s) (other than us, if we are somehow included in that information and elect not to de-identify, anonyimize, redact, and/or aggregate our own information); and/or:

-- As part of a business transfer (e.g., if we sell or transfer control of our business, enter bankruptcy, or pass our assets to our heirs and successors through our death or permanent incapacity).
+- As part of a business transfer (e.g., if we sell or transfer control of our business, enter bankruptcy, or pass our assets to our heirs, successors, and/or assigns through our death or incapacity).